nickcanz/mapnik_examples/README.md

 ## Military Bases Example

+This example takes a shapefile with the boundaries of all the military installations in the United States and colors those bases yellow.
+For reference, a shape layer with the borders of all of the counties of the United States is show also.

  * __To Run__ `python military_bases.py`
  * __Output__ images/military_bases.png
+ * __Data Source__ [Military Installations](http://explore.data.gov/National-Security-and-Veterans-Affairs/Military-Installations-Ranges-and-Training-Areas/wcc7-57p3) via Data.gov and [National county borders](http://www.data.gov/geodata/g602085/) via Data.gov
  * __Data Files__ data/military_bases and data/boundaries

 ## Military Bases Slippy Map Example